digipolisantwerp/serviceagents_aspnetcore_deprecated/readme.md

 ## Usage

 To add a single service agent in your project simply use the **AddSingleServiceAgent&lt;T>** extension in the **ConfigureServices** method in the **Startup** class.
 The type represents the implementation of your service agent.
-It will be registrated as a scoped instance.
-If the service agent implements an interface of the same name preceeded with an I, the interface will be registrated as scoped.
+It will be registered as a scoped instance.
+If the service agent implements an interface of the same name preceded with the letter ‘I’, the interface will be registered as scoped.

 ``` csharp
     services.AddSingleServiceAgent<YourServiceAgent>(settings =>